It was a good day when I covered all of the walls in my office with big, cheap whiteboards.

 Here’s an example.

-My boards and the eraser that came with my markers had failed me, bigly.
+My boards and the eraser that came with my markers (paid link) had failed me, bigly.

 Since I use these whiteboards heavily, I decided to launch an experiment!
 Time to find the best way to clean whiteboards.